SAOOOL/AWS-Frontier/README.md

-# Writing the provided description as a Markdown (.md) formatted string

-markdown_description = """
 # AWS Frontier: A Nextcloud Integrated AWS Management Tool

 **AWS Frontier** is an innovative application seamlessly integrated with Nextcloud, offering a unified and intuitive interface for managing various AWS services.
 This application is designed for users seeking a streamlined approach to monitor and control their AWS resources efficiently.